 Don’t Forget the Small Stuff

 Even living in a smaller space, it’s possible to accumulate a lot of stuff in a short amount of time.
 That means plenty of things and places for dirt and dust to collect.
 It can be easy to rush yourself through tasks (especially the further along you are), but remember that every part of your home deserves a bit of attention and care.
-In case it can help you, here are some things I tend to forget about when cleaning: dusting and wiping each individual blind, scrubbing baseboards, wiping the inside of the microwave or toaster oven, testing smoke detectors, and cleaning the inside of the washing machine (here’s a handy article).
+In case it can help you, here are some things I tend to forget about when cleaning: dusting and wiping each individual blind, scrubbing baseboards, wiping the inside of the microwave or toaster oven, testing smoke detectors, and cleaning the inside of the washing machine (here are a couple of handy how-to articles about cleaning your washing machine from Apartment Therapy and Maid for You).

 Rock N Roll All Day